 - To establish an educational culture that recognizes and values the wealth of linguistic and cultural diversity students bring to the classroom;

-- To support opportunities for study of and increase proficiency in ‘Ōlelo Hawai‘i; and
+- To support opportunities for the study of and increased proficiency in ‘Ōlelo Hawai‘i; and

 - To encourage partnerships with institutions of higher education and community organizations to increase access to language instruction in a variety of languages.